-- Can grow to 16” (41 cm) long, but are regularly seen less than 12” (30 cm)
+- Can grow to 16” (41 cm) long, but is regularly seen less than 12” (30 cm).

 - Can live as long as 14 years old, however, 90% of the population is younger than 6 years old.

-- Spawning occurs in schools in the upper 50 m (165 ft) of the water column
+- Spawning occurs in schools in the upper 50 m (165 ft) of the water column.

-- Most spawning occurs between 13°-17° C (55° - 63°F), with shifts northward and lasting for longer periods during warmer conditions
+- Most spawning occurs between 13°-17° C (55° - 63°F), with shifts northward and lasting for longer periods during warmer conditions.

-- Peaks in spawning are April - August in the north, and January – April in southern California
+- Peaks in spawning are April - August in the north, and January – April in southern California.

-- Landings fluctuate due to shifting environmental conditions associated with Pacific Decadal Oscillation & changes in sea surface temperature
+- Landings fluctuate due to shifting environmental conditions associated with Pacific Decadal Oscillation & changes in sea surface temperature.

-- Seines/nets are dragged through the water column, limiting the potential for disrupting the ocean bottom
+- Seines/nets are dragged through the water column, limiting the potential for disrupting the ocean bottom.

 Status of the fishery

 - The PFMC sets an overfishing limit, an acceptable biological catch, & an annual catch target.

 Potential ecosystem impacts

-- Although fishing efforts may catch non-target species, most are sold for human consumption (i.e. Pacific Mackerel); discarded “bycatch” makes up <1% of landings
+- Although fishing efforts may catch non-target species, most are sold for human consumption (i.e. Pacific Mackerel); discarded “bycatch” makes up <1% of landings.

-- A significant reduction in the amount of forage fish biomass, such as sardines, can disrupt ecosystem functioning given that they transfer plankton into a food source for higher trophic level organisms
+- A significant reduction in the amount of forage fish biomass, such as sardines, can disrupt ecosystem functioning given that they transfer plankton into a food source for higher trophic level organisms.

 - Sardine biomass is negatively correlated with that of anchovy, which flourish under “warm regime” Pacific Decadal Oscillation conditions.
 If sardine stocks are low enough, anchovies may fill the vacant ecological niche.